Ajapaik/ajapaik-android-app/Docs/API/README.md

     7 - session is invalid
     8 - user exists in the DB already
     9 - application version is not supported
+    10 - user does not exist
+    11 - wrong password for existing user

 # Hyperlinks